qmackay/paleochrono/README.md

 paleochrono
 ===========

-A statistical and physical model to optimize chronologies of deep polar ice cores.
+A statistical and physical model to optimize chronologies of paleoclimatic sites.

 What this manual is and is not?